UPDATE: Early Morning Crash Leaves 3 Dead; 1 Man Identified by Police

 However, police have not yet officially released the names of those who died in the 4Runner.

-The crash happened north of the 92 mile marker of the Queen Kaʻahumanu Highway around 6:26 a.m.
+The crash happened north of the 92-mile marker on the Queen Kaʻahumanu Highway around 6:26 a.m.

 Police officials say a 1998 Toyota 4Runner being operated by an unidentified male had been passing several vehicles as he traveled north on the Queen Kaʻahumanu Highway.